 Showed New Year Baby at the Fine Arts in Asheville, NC last night.
 Asheville is wonderful little mountain town with lefty tendencies, a lively art scene and eccentric townies.

-The turnout was good and the audience seemed really moved and engaged with the film.
+The movie was good and the audience seemed really moved and engaged with the film.
 A recurring theme in these screenings has been the one Cambodian in the audience.
-None of the stops on my Southern Circuit tour are home to large Cambodian communities.
-But there’s always one.
+None of the stops on my Southern Circuit xanax online are home to large Cambodian communities.
+But there’s generic retin-a one.

 He was very moved by the film and shared with the audience his family’s story.
 When his mother was three months pregnant, her husband was killed by the Khmer Rouge.
 Instead of being named the “lucky child,” he was repeatedly called a curse by his own mother.
 At the end of the night, all I could do as give him a hug.